The Quiet Withdrawal After a Hard Fight - How Courts Pushed Trump’s National Guard Off the Streets

-Without a press conference, without a victory pose, without a word of self-criticism, federalized National Guard units disappeared from Chicago, Los Angeles, and Portland.
-What had been sold for months as an indispensable measure against supposedly out of control cities ended quietly in the background.
-By January 21, more than 5,000 troops from California, around 500 from Chicago, and about 200 from Oregon had been sent home.
-The demobilization was handled through U.S. Northern Command, which stated matter of factly that the troops had completed their activities.
+Without a press conference, without a victory pose, without a word of self-criticism, the federalized National Guard units vanished from Chicago, Los Angeles, and Portland; in Minneapolis, they are pulling out.
+In Minnesota, relief mixed with anger.
+Activists speak of a victory against the raids — yet they remind the public that people have died and families have been torn apart.
+For residents, nothing is over as long as no one takes responsibility for the chaos that was unleashed.
+What for months had been sold as an indispensable measure against supposedly out-of-control cities ended quietly in the background.
+By January 21, more than 5,000 soldiers from California, around 500 from Chicago, and about 200 from Oregon had been sent home.
+The demobilization was handled by U.S. Northern Command, which stated in dry terms that the troops had completed their activities.
 Nothing came from the White House.

 Just weeks earlier, the administration had claimed that only these “patriots” had reduced crime.
 The cities would have been “lost” without federal intervention, the president wrote in December.
 They would return “in a different and stronger form” if crime rose again.
 Now came the withdrawal - after a series of defeats in court.